Image

 📍University of Ottawa (with online option)

-The purpose of this event is to bring together civil society experts and advocates with various foci, including but not limited to climate action, human rights, Indigenous rights, labour rights, justice for harm caused by Canadian business activity at home, and justice for harm caused by Canadian business activity abroad.
-With support from the University of Ottawa’s Human Rights Research and Education Centre, this event invites advocates to participate in structured discussions in a roundtable format with the goal of building a shared strategy for countering harmful corporate and government narratives on critical minerals, and pushing for social and environmental justice in meaningful solidarity with Indigenous communities around the world.
-Breakfast items and refreshments will be available.
-Participants are responsible for their own travel and accommodations.
+The purpose of this event was to bring together civil society experts and advocates with various foci, including but not limited to climate action, human rights, Indigenous rights, labour rights, justice for harm caused by Canadian business activity at home, and justice for harm caused by Canadian business activity abroad.
+With support from the University of Ottawa’s Human Rights Research and Education Centre, this event invited advocates to participate in structured discussions in a roundtable format with the goal of building a shared strategy for countering harmful corporate and government narratives on critical minerals, and pushing for social and environmental justice in meaningful solidarity with Indigenous communities around the world.

 Languages: English and French